Tips for getting started with a vegan diet: the basics

 Vegan substitute products - yes or no?

-So-called vegan substitute products are becoming increasingly common.
+So-called vegan substitute products are now being found more and more frequently.
 They are purely plant-based and imitate the taste of meat or sausage, so to speak.
 You have to decide for yourself whether and how often you incorporate them into your vegan diet.
 They are not absolutely necessary for a vegan diet for beginners.
 But if you ever feel like the taste of meat or you want it to be quick, vegan schnitzel or nuggets are a good alternative.
 Vegan cheese, yoghurt or vegan cream, on the other hand, are advisable alternatives, as an exchange is not always possible.
 But here, too, you should make sure that the products do not contain too many artificial additives.
 Plant-based drinks such as oat or rice milk are probably unavoidable for vegans.
 Because even if it is possible to mix oat flakes or muesli with just water, for example, many people may still lack something in terms of taste.

 Caution - not vegan